jasonmoodie/copilot-metrics-viewer-power-bi/README.md

 - Custom model slicing support, coming soon!
 - Data can be aggregated by enterprise, organization or team.

-Located in the  `./samples` directory you'll find sample JSON and PBIX files used to create the *new* dashboard below.
+Located in the  `./samples` directory you'll find sample JSON and PBIX files used to create the dashboard below.
 > Note: The legacy GitHub Copilot Usage API is still available and can be used with the `GitHub Copilot - Telemetry Sample (Usage).pbix` file.
 For instructions, see [Usage_API.md](USAGE_API.md).

 ![Image of the Power BI dashboard with sample GitHub Copilot Metrics API data displayed.](./assets/Sample_Metrics_PBI.png)